apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Families of Uvalde massacre victims say charges against former school police chief 'not enough'**
+**Nvidia stock buybacks could come from $270 billion 'cash gusher'**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/families-uvalde-massacre-victims-say-charges-former-school-police-chie-rcna159411).
+You can read more about it [here](https://fortune.com/2024/06/29/nvidia-stock-buyback-outlook-cash-pile-dividend-shareholder-returns-ai/).

 ## Requirements
 - Python 3.8